-In addition to base salaries, our named executive officers are eligible to receive annual performance-based cash bonuses under our Annual Cash Bonus Plan, or Bonus Plan.
-The compensation committee established the Bonus Plan to incentivize our employees and reward them upon the achievement of corporate performance goals.
-With respect to the performance-based cash bonuses of the named executive officers for 2022 and 2021, the Bonus Plan targets the amount of the bonus at 50% of base salary for our chief executive officer and 40% for other executive officers.
+In addition to base salaries, our named executive officers are eligible to receive annual performance-based cash bonuses under our Annual Cash Bonus Plan (the "Bonus Plan").
+Our compensation committee established the Bonus Plan to incentivize our employees and reward them upon the achievement of corporate performance goals.
+With respect to the performance-based cash bonuses of the named executive officers for 2023 and 2022, the Bonus Plan targets the amount of the bonus at 50% of base salary for our Chief Executive Officer and 40% for our other executive officers.

 Actual amounts paid under the Annual Cash Bonus Plan generally depend on the extent to which (i) we achieve our corporate performance goals, and (ii) the employee achieves his or her individual goals that were established at the beginning of the year.
-After the end of each year, the Board of Directors determines the level or percentage at which the Company has achieved its corporate goals for the past year and sets the corporate performance goals for the next year.
+After the end of each year, our Board determines the level or percentage at which we have achieved our corporate goals for the past year and sets the corporate performance goals for the next year.
 Corporate performance goals include stretch goals that reflect our desired progress and outcomes relating to the development of our product candidates and adherence to established budgets.

-When determining the actual payout amount of our chief executive officer's performance-based cash bonus for 2022 and 2021, the compensation committee weighted 100% of its decision on the extent to which the Company achieved its corporate performance goals.
-When determining the actual payout amount of the performance-based cash bonus for our other executives, the compensation committee weighted 50% of its decision on the Company's attainment of corporate performance goals and 50% on the attainment of individual performance goals.
+When determining the actual payout amount of our Chief Executive Officer's performance-based cash bonus for 2023 and 2022, our compensation committee weighted 100% of its decision on the extent to which we achieved our corporate performance goals.
+When determining the actual payout amount of the performance-based cash bonus for our other executives, our compensation committee weighted 50% of its decision on our attainment of corporate performance goals and 50% on the attainment of individual performance goals.

-For the fiscal year ended December 31, 2022, our board of directors determined that the Company had achieved 70% of its corporate performance goals, so Mr. Parker received 70% of his targeted bonus.
-Mr. Williams and Dr. Yeh approximately received 82.5% and 85% of their targeted bonus amounts, respectively, based on the 70% achievement of our 2022 corporate performance goals and 95% and 100% achievement of their personal goals, respectively.
+For 2023, our Board determined that we had achieved 84% of our corporate performance goals, so Mr. Parker received 84% of his targeted bonus.
+Mr. Williams received 92% of his targeted bonus amount, based on the 84% achievement of our 2023 corporate performance goals and 100% achievement of his personal goals.
+Dr. Li received 89.5% of his targeted bonus amount, based on the 84% achievement of our 2023 corporate performance goals and 95% achievement of his personal goals.

-For the fiscal year ended December 31, 2021, our Board of Directors determined that the Company had achieved 90% of its corporate performance goals, so Mr. Parker received 90% of his targeted bonus.
-Mr. Williams and Dr. Yeh received 94% and 90% of their targeted bonus amounts, respectively, based on our 90% achievement of our 2021 corporate performance goals and 98% and 90% achievement of their personal goals, respectively.
+For 2022, our Board determined that we had achieved 70% of our corporate performance goals, so Mr. Parker received 70% of his targeted bonus.
+Mr. Williams, Dr. Li and Dr. Yeh received 82.5%, 85% and 85% of their targeted bonus amounts, respectively, based on the 70% achievement of our 2022 corporate performance goals and 95%, 100% and 100% achievement of their personal goals, respectively.

-All performance-based cash bonuses are generally paid within a few months after the year to which they relate, upon final determination by the compensation committee.
-The performance-based cash bonuses paid to our named executive officers for the fiscal years ended December 31, 2022 and 2021, as determined by the compensation committee based on the guidelines above, are set forth above in the "Summary Compensation Table" in the column titled "Non-Equity Incentive Plan Compensation."
+All performance-based cash bonuses are generally paid within a few months after the year to which they relate, upon final determination by our compensation committee.
+The performance-based cash bonuses paid to our named executive officers for 2023 and 2022, as determined by our compensation committee based on the guidelines above, are set forth above in the "Summary Compensation Table" in the column titled "Non-Equity Incentive Plan Compensation".